-In April 2012, the Company entered into an option agreement with Merrex Gold Inc. ("Merrex"), wherein the Company was granted an option to acquire Merrex's 25% interest in 16 mineral claims in Duverny Township, Quebec, forming part of the Fontana Gold Project.
-The claims are subject to a 15% NPI in favour of Globex.
-In order to exercise the option, the Company paid to Merrex a total of \$300,000 as at February 28, 2014 and was required to make the final payment of \$125,000 during fiscal 2016 to complete the acquisition of Merrex's 25% interest in the claims.
+In April 2012, the Company entered into an option agreement with Merrex Gold Inc. ("Merrex"), wherein the Company was granted an option to acquire Merrex's 25% interest in 16 mineral claims in Quebec, forming part of the Fontana Gold Project.
+The claims were subject to a 15% NPI in favour of Globex.
+To exercise the option, the Company paid a total of \$300,000 to Merrex as at February 28, 2014 and made the final payment of \$125,000 during fiscal 2016 to complete the acquisition of Merrex's 25% interest in the claims.

 During the year ended February 29, 2020, the Company entered into a definitive option agreement (the "Option Agreement") with Kiboko Exploration Inc. ("Kiboko") to advance the Company's Fontana Gold Project.
-Under the terms of the Option Agreement, Kiboko can earn an initial 65% interest in the Fontana Gold Project, subject to underlying royalties, within a four-year period from the closing of the Transaction under the following conditions:
+Under the terms of the Option Agreement, Kiboko can earn an initial 65% interest in the Fontana Gold Project, subject to underlying royalties, within a four-year period from the closing of the Transaction (July 9, 2019) under the following conditions:

-- Making total cash payments or subscribing for securities of the Company totaling \$1,000,000 (\$300,000 shares subscribed); and - ii) Complete a technical report prepared in accordance with NI 43-101 that establishes a mineral resource estimate of no less than 1,000,000 ounces of gold of Inferred classification or higher, or incur expenditures on the Fontana Gold Project's claims totaling \$4,000,000 of which \$250,000 is a firm commitment (satisfied).
+- i) Making total cash payments or subscribing for securities of the Company totaling \$1,000,000 (\$5,000 paid and \$195,000 shares subscribed during 2020; \$300,000 shares subscribed during 2021); and - ii) Complete a technical report prepared in accordance with NI 43-101 that establishes a mineral resource estimate of no less than 1,000,000 ounces of gold of Inferred classification or higher or incur scheduled expenditures per the Option Agreement on the Fontana Gold Project's claims totaling \$4,000,000 of which \$250,000 is a firm commitment (satisfied).